FlxVctr/RADICES/CONTRIBUTING.md

 2. Search for your problem in the issues section first.
 3. If you cannot find a solution/answer yourself with these resources, raise an issue.

-For PRs, please:
+For PRs:

-1. Every PR must contain a passing unit-test that tests the proposed changes.
+1. Every PR must contain a passing unit-test or an adaption of existing tests that tests the proposed changes.
+All tests have to pass.
 2. Keep your commits small.
 3. document your code, preferably with Google style docstrings (https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), at least though with intuitive comments